margamb/til/git&github/git&github-bootcamp.md

-## THE GIT & GITHUB BOOTCAMP
+## 👩🏻‍💻 THE GIT & GITHUB BOOTCAMP

-- Version Control -> is software thet tracks and manages changes to file over time.
+- Version Control -> is software that tracks and manages changes to file over time.

 ### commands
 - git --version -> to know the version